eugene-taylashev/miniPKI/README.md

 # miniPKI
 miniPKI is a set of scripts to build a simple PKI structure using OpenSSL.
+Similar as the [Search Guard offline TLS tool](https://docs.search-guard.com/latest/offline-tls-tool)

 Purposes:
 * generate server, client or peer X.509 certificates using ECDSA with prime256v1